gdsmith1/liatrioDemo/README.md

 Setting up Docker Container
 1) write Dockerfile (import version image, pick working directory, copy necessary files for app into container, write commands to run)
-2) docker build -t jstest . (jsTest is the dockerhub repo we are working on)
+2) docker build -t gdsmith1/liatrio-demo . (gdsmith1/liatrio-demo is the dockerhub repo we are working on)
-3) docker run -p 80:80 --name myinstance -d jstest (80 is the port we want to use, -d tells it to run in the background)
+3) docker run -p 80:80 --name myinstance -d gdsmith1/liatrio-demo (80 is the port we want to use, -d tells it to run in the background)
 4) docker stop myinstance

 CI/CD with Github Actions